 To apply for the Ireland Critical Skills migration employment permit, you need a job offer that pays a minimum of EUR60,000 per annum.
-You also need to have the appropriate experience, skills and qualifications for the role.
+You also need to have the appropriate experience, skills, and qualifications for the role.
 If your occupation is on the Highly Skilled Eligible Occupations list, then the salary requirement is only EUR30,000 per annum.
 Ireland’s Critical Skills migration program list can be found here.

 Your job offer needs to be for a minimum of 2 years to apply for the permit.
 After two years you can apply for a Stamp 4 visa which allows you to live and work permanently in Ireland.
 This program has a significant advantage over a general employment permit.
-The employer does not need to have the role go through a labour market needs test.
+The employer does not need to have the role go through a labor market needs test.
 This exception means that the job doesn’t need to be advertised to EU citizens first.

 Japan Highly-Skilled Professionals Program

 Japan has a Critical Skills migration visa scheme for Highly skilled professionals.
 There are three eligible categories:

 - Business management activities

 If you qualify, you can receive some support in your immigration pathway.
 This support can include a residency permit for five years and an easier route to permanent residency.
 Permission for your spouse to work and other privileges are also possible.
 It is a point-based scheme, and the points are awarded for:

 You can find a point calculation form here.